 One of the most impressive, architectural castles in North Wales, this castle was built as a seat of power.
 Constructed on the shoreline, most of the supplies were brought in by sea.
 Previously the location of a Norman motte, a Bailey castle and also a Roman fort Caernarvon Castle is unusual because it was built not with round towers but with polygonal towers, the most magnificent being the Eagle Tower.

-In 1969 this was also the location of the investiture of the current HRH Prince Charles of Wales.
+In 1969 this was also the location of the investiture of the current King Charles.

 If you visit this castle, make sure you also see the two towers that house the Museum of the Royal Welsh Fusiliers.
 Caernarvon Castle also has the accolade of World Heritage listing.